 As a native Californian, I spent most of my life in the Golden State before recently moving over the Donner Pass to Nevada.
 However, the five years I lived on the Isle of Man in the British Isles not only gave me many ideas for my writing, but also a less Americentric perspective.

 As a Britophile, my love of things English, Irish, Scottish and Manx influences my writing.
 So does my love of mystery and history, both of which also come into play in my books.
 Sir Arthur Conan Doyle, Dashiell Hammett, Raymond Chandler, Antonia Fraser and George MacDonald Fraser are a few of my favorite authors.
 I admit that I am a little proud that my Masters? thesis is in the library of the Centre for Manx Studies on the Isle of Man, possibly the only American contribution on Manx history there.

 Rewrites are the curse of writing, but without them most writers would turn out slop.
 I am one of those.
 My wife, Kelly, has been not only my supporter and encourager, but my editor.

 As a part of my left brain/right brain conflict, I also have an engineering bent.
 I work on my cars as well as on my word processor.
-Under my “Ron Cherry” byline, I have written a column on classic cars and hot rods for The Union newspaper in Grass Valley, CA, for over nine years, which reflects my passion both for such works of automotive art and for writing.
+Under my “Ron Cherry” byline, I wrote a column on classic cars and hot rods for The Union newspaper in Grass Valley, CA, for over thirteen years, which reflects my passion both for such works of automotive art and for writing.
 My love of them is an example of how my brain steers towards the “middle of the road.”
 After all, cars are the epitome of combining artistic beauty of design with practical function.